Cozy Bug Shark Tank Update – Shark Tank Season 4

 Cozy Bug Shark Tank Update

-Aly and Daymond continue to move forward as Cozy Bug dresses are now available in WalMart and on Overstock.com.
+Aly and Daymond continue moving forward as Cozy Bug dresses are now available in Walmart and Overstock.com.

-Aly moved on from the business in October, 2015 and started Mom365, a newborn photography business with a network of over 1900 baby photographers nationwide.
+The current net worth of Cozy Bug is $0, with the company no longer in operation.
+Aly left the business in October 2015 and started Mom365, a newborn photography business with a network of over 1900 baby photographers nationwide.

 A friend and I MADE THESE DRESSES 4 YEARS AGO I and sold them in a flea market.